With 21 holes, golfers have a lot of options! Select a hole for pro tips and more information.

-This short par 3 over is best attacked with a gentle fade.
+This short par 3 is best attacked with a gentle fade.
 Avoid the sand that protects the right side of the green.
 Keep in mind you are playing slightly downhill and long is trouble, as you survey your shot.

-This short par 5 over is best attacked off the tee with a right to left shot that avoids the trees on the right.
+This short par 5 is best attacked off the tee with a right to left shot that avoids the trees on the right.
 Players choosing to go for it in two strokes should favor the right side of the green due to the slops from right to left.
 A proper layup should be short of the 100-yard marker due to the fairway narrowing in.

 This signature par 3 is one of the toughest holes on the course.
 The green is best attacked with a shot shape from right to left.
 The green is guarded by a pond in front and bunker left.
 The green slopes from back to front and left to right.
 Players will have the most success putting from the right of the hole.

 The round’s final tee shot requires a straight tee ball to avoid a pond to the left and trees to the right.
 Attacking the hole in two will requires a tee shot near the left side of the fairway.
 The "S" shaped fairway makes a challenging layup.
 The green is protected by two bunkers and slopes from right to left.
 If the pin is on the right, it is best to putt left of the hole.

 This par 4 has an elevated tee to assist in some much needed length on the tee shot.
 Be precise on your second shot.
 The green is one of the smallest on the course and is guarded by mounds and trees.

 This short par 3 creates a challenge due to its exposure to wind.
 A good tee shot is needed to land on the correct part of this two-tiered green.